phiden/sophiadengo.com/src/work/1-demandstar.md

     summary: "I came into DemandStar from federal contracting, where accessibility best practices became very near and dear to my heart.
 It's a personal goal of mine to make DemandStar more and more accessible over time.
 While I can't yet influence things like screenreader compatibility or even keyboard navigation, every pattern I touch in the styleguide is modified as needed to become more usable.
 The best example, currently, is the form controls: I changed their layouts to support screenreader expectations and increase readability."
     image: '/images/work/form-controls.png'
     imageAlt: "DemandStar's form controls"
+primaryCTA:
+  title: "There's more to it than this"
+  summary: "Good work is always a process.
+If you'd like to know more details about mine, please get in touch!"
 ---